kumarshantanu/clip-test/README.md

 * You need to have PhantomJS (`run-tests.js`) and/or
   Firefox+Firebug (`run-tests.html`) or any browser supporting JavaScript console to run the tests in CLJS.
+* Printing of JavaScript stack trace on CLJS test errors is supported only on PhantomJS 1.6+ and modern browsers.
 * The namespaces `clip-test.testutil` and `clip-test.testutil-cljs` have common
   functions that provide similar functionality in Clojure and ClojureScript.